harryho/blog-hugo/content/cache/golang/go-program-lang.md

 w = nil
 Let’s take a closer look at the value and dynamic behavior of w after each statement.
 The first statement declares w: var w io.Writer

 In Go, variables are always initialized to a well-defined value, and interfaces are no exception.
 The zero value for an interface has both its type and value components set to nil (Figure 7.1).

-An interface value is described as nil or non-nil based on its dynamic type, so this is a nil interface value.
+Aninterface value is described as nil or non-nil based on its dynamic type, so this is a nil interface value.
 You can test whether an interface value is nil using w == nil or w != nil .
 Calling any method of a nil interface value causes a panic:

 ```go
 w.Write([]byte("hello")) // panic: nil pointer